smobregon/PrimeNumbers/README.md

-# PrimeNumbers
+# Prime Numbers

+Use this program to find out if a number is prime or not.

+1. Clone the repo and cd into PrimeNumbers
+2. Run `python PrimeNumbers.py` from the terminal
-Enter a number to find out if it is prime or not.
+3. Enter a number and the program will tell you if it is prime or not.